aengusb/aengusb.github.io/_pages/teaching.md

 {% include base_path %}

-I enjoy teaching.

-For the presentation for the McGill 2018 and 2019 Bootcamp click <a href="https://aengusb.github.io/github_bootcamp/#">here</a>.
+For the presentation for the McGill 2019 Bootcamp click <a href="https://aengusb.github.io/github_bootcamp/#">here</a>.

 Courses I have given include:

 * Introduction to LaTex and Zotero (Winter 2018)
 * Introduction to replicable research using version control (Summer 2018 and 2019)

 Courses I have assisted with include:

 * Techniques of Empirical Research (Fall 2017 and 2018)
 * R Bootcamp (Summer 2017 and 2018)